-Since we refreshed our strategy in autumn 2016, over 500,000 customers have been involved in 36 research projects.
+Between autumn 2016 (when we refreshed our strategy) and autumn 2018 (the submission of our revised draft WRMP), over 500,000 customers were involved in 36 research projects.
 These ranged from exploratory qualitative studies involving a fairly small number of customers, to complex quantitative studies with large, statistically representative samples.
 The initiatives were designed to:

-- better understand our customer base;
+- Better understand our customer base;

-- · reach a large number of customers; and,
+- Reach a large number of customers; and,

-- explore more complex issues in depth.
+- · Explore more complex issues in depth.